 Other spells required bones, teeth or hair taken from a grave at night and it was said that the body parts of children who died without baptism provided witches with the ingredients for the most powerful spells.
 The baptism of babies generally took place as quickly as possible within a few days or birth and sometimes even the same day; an unbaptized child was considered extremely vulnerable to the evil eye.
 In some parts of Brittany, new-borns were immediately passed through the fireplace to protect them against evil spells.

-To throw someone under a curse of death it was necessary to approach the local witch.
-If you were judged serious and trustworthy, a little silver would be exchanged for a small bag or pouch containing a secret mixture.
+To throw someone under a curse of death it was necessary to approach the local witch; a little silver being exchanged for a small bag or pouch containing a secret mixture.
 To this mysterious concoction it was necessary for one to add: nine grains of salt; some earth taken from the cemetery; a little virgin wax; a spider that one caught in a corner of their home; and a piece of one’s own finger nail bitten off by their own teeth.
 Thus full, the pouch needed to be worn hanging from a string about the neck for nine consecutive days.
 On the tenth day, the little bag needed to be left somewhere where it could be guaranteed to attract the attention of one’s target, such as their window sill or beside the path to their door.
 It was necessary to tempt the target’s curiosity; the enemy picks up the pouch perhaps thinking that they have found a purse and opens it.
 The wilful act of opening the pouch completed the spell and the victim was doomed to die within the year.

 Alternatively, the witch might instead give you a pierced two liard coin which you had to slip into your target’s pocket during Sunday mass but only if you had not eaten that day.
 Another option popularly used in parts of Brittany involved the recitation of Psalm 109 three times; invoking its curses upon the target that you had marked for death.
 This psalm is said to contain some of the most invective imprecations in the Bible.